Obscured man wearing a white tee and open flannel button-up counts hundred-dollar bills.

 Repayment terms

-Familiarize yourself with the repayment terms when opening a Line of Credit.
+Familiarize yourself with the repayment terms when opening a line of credit.
 Pay attention to your payment schedule, the length of time you have to pay back what you borrow, and any fees associated with missed payments.
-If you don’t think you can follow the repayment schedule, you may want to consider other options.
+Understanding the full picture upfront can help you borrow with confidence.

-Can anyone get a personal Line of Credit?
+Can you get a personal line of credit for bad credit?

-For example, if you have poor credit, you may not qualify for a Line of Credit through a traditional bank or credit union.
-But lenders like Advance America may be able to help.
+If your credit score isn't where you'd like it to be, you may not qualify through a traditional bank or credit union.
+Lenders like Advance America may be able to help.

 • May offer lower interest rates.